Lasting Looks and Body Works

 As far as I know to this point, there is not a laser out there yet that can with accuracy and without burning the skin and work on any skin color.
 I do think before too much further in the future there will be some laser that will be able to remove any tattoo without causing or having any problems doing it.

-Michael had his 1st letter of his last name tattooed on his ring finger.
+Michael had the 1st letter of his last name tattooed on his ring finger.
 He wanted it removed after several years.

 This client has had two babies and a few other life changes since I've been working on her.